RKlompUU/tfhe-rs/tfhe/docs/regex/tutorial.md

 bit of these u8 values individually.
 2. instead of encrypting each bit individually, encrypt each u8 ascii value in its entirety.

 Even though strategy 1 would require more highlevel TFHE-rs operations to check for even a simple characther match (we have to check each bit individually for equality, as opposed to checking the entire byte in 1 highlevel TFHE-rs operation), some experimentation did show that these options both performed relatively equally well on a regex like `/a/`.
+I suppose this is because bitwise FHE operations are relatively cheap compared to u8 FHE operations.
-However, option 1 falls apart as soon as you introduce the character '[a-z]' logic.
+However, option 1 falls apart as soon as you introduce the '[a-z]' regex logic.
 Because with option 2, it's possible to complete this match with just 3 TFHE-rs operations:
 ```rust
 // note: this is pseudocode